 The Publishing - Book, Magazine and Electronic program is one of the most prestigious programs of its kind in Canada.
 Through hands-on education, it prepares you for employment in a wide variety of areas in the publishing industry.

-Established in 1974, this unique and award-winning Publishing program has earned several accolades for academic excellence and for the career success of its graduates.
+Established in 1974, this unique and award-winning publishing graduate certificate program has earned several accolades for academic excellence and for the career success of its graduates.